sagemath/trac_to_gh/Issue 3802.md

 # Issue 3802: notebook -- run server locally and logout then go to local server again and get KeyError in server log and internal server error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3802

 Original creator: was